daisvke/dcrypt/README.md

 ### **Key Generators**

+#### Key length
+- CryptoAPI from Windows generates AES keys that can contain non-printable characters.
+The key is essentially a binary blob of data, and it is not restricted to printable ASCII characters.

+- This is why we use keys that are converted to hex strings, hence the 32B (16 x 2) size, as each byte of the key is expressed by two hex characters.

 #### **Keygen for AES 128bit keys: /dev/urandom**
 Our keygen function generates a random encryption key of a specified width using a given character set.
 It seeds the random number generator with /dev/urandom or /dev/random, and selects random characters from the character set to build the key.
 <br /><br />